 In the course of this report's research, respondents gave their estimates for the success of each channel in resolving customers' issues without having to use another channel.
-The chart below shows the proportion of interactions handled by each channel which then require alternate channels (NB - in the case of 'Inbound calls', this refers to the proportion of inbound calls which could be avoided by proactively engaging the customer before they needed to call).
+The chart below shows the proportion of interactions handled by each channel which then require alternate channels, usually telephony.